M-Kruse/GitRecycle/README.md

 1. Create an Auth token for the React frontend.
 1. Add the Auth token as a new env variable in the frontend docker container

-### Environment Variables

-Here are the two files that you need to create and their contents, respectively.

-* ./GitRecycle/.env_file

-`REPO_STORAGE_PATH=/app/archive/` - This is where repos will be saved to, it is mapped to `./Archive` You can remove it and symlink it or mount storage here.

-* ./gitrecycle-frontend/.env_file

-`REACT_APP_GITRECYCLE_AUTH_TOKEN=Your_API_Auth_Token` - This is the auth token that you create in the Django admin panel

 Build the docker images

 `docker-compose build`